Blockchain vs. Traditional Database: What Should Be a Startup’s Choice

 The same centralization of power that provides for the above-mentioned advantages could also be the straw that breaks the camels’ back.
 Critics of the system suggest moral issues with handing over the data into the hands of a single administrator.
 There is an ongoing war to monetize data in every which way possible.

 An open market for selling data to third-party vendors already thrives.
-The Cambridge Analytica scandal was an eye-washing experience that brings to light what a centralized database with a single administrator, Facebook, could do.
+The Cambridge Analytica scandal was an eye-washing experience that bring to light what a centralized database with a single administrator, Facebook, could do.

 Considering the case of a single administrator on top of everyone else.
 What happens if this individual switches to another employer?
 Knowledge transfers take their jolly good time not to mention the confidentiality agreements.
 Resetting of passwords, and appointing new administrators is a task in itself.
 This recruitment is a huge pain in the neck for project stakeholders.